Vben51/hello-world/README.md

 # hello-world
 To learn GIT

-I want to understand yjw to work with this system
+I want to understand how to work with this system